-If retention is not possible, appropriate replacement planting should be incorporated into the soft landscape scheme in accordance with the ecological mitigation hierachy.
+If retention is not possible, appropriate replacement planting should be incorporated into the soft landscape scheme in accordance with the ecological mitigation hierarchy.
 Only native and/or wildlife attracting species should be planted.

-R2 Biodiversity Enhancement: In accordance with the provision of Chapter 15 of the National Planning Policy Framework (Conserving and Enhancing the Natural Environment) and Local Planning Policy, biodiversity enhancement measures should be incorporated into the landscaping scheme of any proposed development to work towards delivering net gains for biodiversity.
+Planning Policy Framework (Conserving and Enhancing the Natural Environment) and Local Planning Policy, biodiversity enhancement measures should be incorporated into the landscaping scheme of any proposed development to work towards delivering net gains for biodiversity.
 This could involve, for example, the enhancement of existing and planting of new hedgerows to increase structure and diversity; the planting of native seed/fruit bearing species which will be of value to wildlife, installation of bird boxes adjacent to greenspace areas and creation of open flower-rich habitats for bees.